Particular/docs.particular.net/tutorials/nservicebus-101/lesson-1/tutorial.md

 snippet:ErrorQueue

-When things go wrong, NServiceBus needs a place to send failed messages.
-Otherwise a bug in a message handler could cause a **poison message**, blocking the queue and keeping other work from getting done.
+Sometimes processing a message fails due to an unanticipated input, a coding bug, or even something as simple as a database deadlock.
+Automatic retries will make dealing with deadlocks a non-issue, but for very serious errors, the message could get stuck at the top of the queue and be retried indefinitely.
+This type of message, known as a **poison message**, would block all other messages behind it.
+When these occur, NServiceBus needs to be able to set it aside in a different queue to allow other work to get done.
 This queue is referred to as the **error queue** and is commonly named `error`.
 We will discuss this more in [Lesson 5: Retrying errors](../lesson-5/).

 #### Installers